 - Deepen your connections with other people.
 Learn to empathize, to talk about your feelings, to listen patiently, and to calm yourself down before discussing a problem.

 Your law firm’s service is just as important as the legal results you provide.
-Your clients have legal needs, but they have emotional needs as well, and this is true for all practice areas.
-From family law to business law, your clients want to feel reassured that their legal needs are taken care of, and this comes down to good communication.
+Your clients have legal needs, but they have emotional needs as well.
+That’s true for all practice areas.
+From family law to business law, your clients want to feel reassured that their legal needs are taken care of—and this comes down to good lawyer communication.

 In other words, your ability to ensure your client feels heard, cared for, and enabled to make informed decisions has significant value, so it’s worth keeping your interpersonal skills sharp.